An evolving labour market

 Having lunch together (photo: SOS archives)

 Medlánky is situated just outside the city of Brno in Southern Moravia.
-The city has a strategic position, as it is situated only around 200 km from the capital cities of Prague, Vienna and Bratislava.
-Brno is the second largest city in the Czech Republic and the largest in Moravia.
+Brno is the second largest city in the Czech Republic and has a strategic position, as it is situated only around 200 km from the capital cities of Prague, Vienna and Bratislava.
 The city is also an important administrative centre, being home to the judiciary and various state organisations.
 Historically the people in the area were involved in manufacturing and industry, but in recent years the service and technology sectors have become increasingly critical.

 However, the changes in activities have not benefited all segments of the population.
 Women (especially those with pre-school-aged children), people of Roma background or other ethnic minorities, and young people with disabilities often find it hard to get work.